WWmonster/MarkdownTest/docs/features.md

 ------

+!!! important ""
+    This is an admonition box without a title.

     ## Different Rules Formats

     ### Decision Tables

     Associate conditions with actions to perform and values to return.
 Make complex decisions with absolute clarity.

     ### Lookup Tables

     You can create multidimensional version of decision table.

     ### Simplified Decision and Lookup Tables

     Just name your simple rules, and OpenL will understand the rest.
 Lots of simplifications are possible for common rules.

     ### Spreadsheet Calculations

     Create Excel-like calculations rules.
 Any calculations can be flexibly captured in this format.

     ### Decision Trees

     Use the ColumnMatch component to capture rules as decision tree.

     ### Algorithms and Flows

     TBasic (table basic) and method tables can handle sophisticated logic.

 ------